 Still, as Alice Hoffman explains in the article that follows, it is worth the price to experience a piece of Americana that is otherwise difficult to find.

-When the theater was built in the 1950's there were no such things as SUV's and monster trucks.
+When the Wellfleet Drive-In Movie Theater was built in the 1950's there were no such things as SUV's and monster trucks.
 Today, drivers of 'over-sized vehicles" are made to park at the ends of the rows or in the back row of the drive-in so as to not obstruct the view of the other patrons.

 Tip: If you want to park in the best spots for movie viewing, leave the Hummer and Lincoln Navigator at home.